 The Master: ...Are you asking me out on a date?

-.
+Jack and Martha share a moment when they realise they're both crushing on the Doctor, though he appears to be Oblivious to Love.
 The Doctor also talks about an event that Gallifreyan children go through before they can enter the academy: they have to look into the Untempered Schism, which shows all of time.
-Apparently this made the Master go mad
+Apparently this drove the Master mad.

-, holding TARDIS keys with perception filters.
+Eventually the three sneak on board the Valiant, holding TARDIS keys with perception filters.
 Here, the Master alleges to be arranging first contact with a race of aliens called the Toclafane.
-The Toclafane assassinate the US President (who, with the help of UNIT, has attempted to take command of the situation away from the Master), and then at the Master's command, decimate Earth's population, removing one-tenth of the human race.
+However, all three are soon caught.
+The Toclafane assassinate the US President (who, with the help of UNIT, has attempted to take command of the situation away from the Master), the Master reveals he has started using a laser screwdriver as opposed to a sonic, and sics the weapon on his nemesis.
+The Doctor is heavily aged by the Lazarus technology, using the hand from the Sycorax fight that Jack used the last episode.
+The Toclafane prepare to kill again, and then at the Master's command, decimate Earth's population, removing one-tenth of the human race.
 To some pretty catchy pop music.

-.
-Martha teleports herself to earth, still holding a perception filter, stating that she will return.
+Martha teleports herself to Earth, still holding a perception filter, stating that she will return.

 - Airborne Aircraft Carrier: The Valiant, a homage to Cloudbase.